 The Yurt Camp

 There are a number of different yurt camps available for skiing in the region, so we’ve chosen the one with the most comfortable facilities and best views and scenery!
 It’s accessed via an 8km 4WD track up to the trail head, where we are met by skidoos which transport our bags up to the camp whilst we skin the final 4km up to the yurts.
 The camp itself is very well equipped for such a remote location; with separate dining, cooking and sleeping Yurts.
 4 people sleep in each Yurt, so there’s plenty of space, with mattresses and sleeping bags provided.
 All yurts are equipped with electric lighting (powered by hydro-electric and a generator), power sockets for recharging electricals and a wood burning stove, which will be lit each evening and early morning before breakfast by the camp heating manager.
 The camp has basic outdoor toilets, a sink and wash basin in the main dining yurt, outdoor seating for apres ski hanging out and a ‘Banya’ Russian sauna next to the river, for anyone brave enough to take the plunge!
 A bar with draught beer, drinks and vodka (of course) complete the set up.

 Bordering Kazakhstan, Tajikistan, Uzbekistan and China – Kyrgyzstan is a country rich in history and full of contrasts.
 It’s mountainous landscapes offer ever changing vistas and the people are incredibly warm and welcoming.
 Strong remnants of Central Asian nomadic culture and the more recent Soviet Era make for a fascinating mix of human and natural heritage to discover in this ancient and diverse country.

-NB This is an ‘off the beaten track’ ski trip to a less developed nation, so a flexible mindset and a sense of adventure are prerequisites to enjoy this type of holiday.
+This is an ‘off the beaten track’ ski trip to a less developed nation, so a flexible mindset and a sense of adventure are prerequisites to enjoy this type of holiday.
 Expect the unexpected and you’ll have a great time!